 Isn’t it perfect?
 It is like it was made for that spot or something! 😉

-It was built to fit perfectly in this little corner and built to fit over our a box which will slide underneath to hold our shoes.
+It was built to fit perfectly in this little corner and built to fit over a box that will slide underneath to hold our shoes.

-I already have the box (it’s this one from Hobby Lobby), but I’m going to be giving it a fun makeover before the big entryway reveal.
-So be sure to check back next week to see how that box turns out.
+I already have the box, but I’m going to be giving it a fun makeover before the big entryway reveal.

 Download the free wood bench plans!